kloggy/HA-Irrigation-Version2/Pre-Requisites.md

 - time-picker-card (https://github.com/GeorgeSG/lovelace-time-picker-card)

-__Fonts__ You can chnage the font used via the UI.
+__Fonts__ You can change the font used via the UI.
 It defaults to whatever is used in your current theme but a condensed font will display better as there is a lot squeezed onto the screen.

 I have had good success with Oswald and Dosis but you can experiment with any font you like.
 To use these fonts add the following lines to your Lovelace `resources` section: